 If you're looking to buy a high-end nest, behold The Alpha by New Frontier Tiny Homes.
 Its 246 square feet is brimming with top-notch appliances, transforming furniture and lavish fixtures.
 Our favorite feature is the full-size spa tub.

 How Much Does it Cost to Build a Tiny House?

 To get an accurate estimate, we interviewed seven first-time builders with no prior construction experience.
 Their costs range from $12,000 to $35,000.
 Here's how two of those folks built their individual dwellings.

 Macy Miller transformed an old recreational vehicle that she bought for $500 into a 196 square foot home for roughly $12,000.
-But here’s the twist, it took a lot of time to build her house on the cheap — Two years exactly, using... mostly reclaimed materials.
+That being said, it took her two years to pull the project together in its entirety, using mostly reclaimed materials.
 Full disclosure: Miller has a Master's Degree in Architecture.
-Read her story here.

 Taylor Painter Wolfe is a do-it-yourselfer who built her dream home after taking a tiny house workshop.
-Her colorful abode cost nearly $21,000 to build including the money spent on construction plans ($759) and the trailer chassis ($4,500.)
-Here's an exclusive peek.Continue to 6 of 8 below.
+Her colorful abode cost nearly $21,000 to build including the money spent on construction plans ($759) and the trailer chassis ($4,500).

 Can You Build a Tiny House for Less $10,000?

 Can you build a tiny house on wheels for less than $10,000?
 It's not impossible if you're using mostly free building materials such as reclaimed lumber.